abc579/java-restaurant-booking-system/README.md

 ## TO DO

-- 02:00 Implement integration tests for login.
 - 01:00 Investigate about spring-security --> make all end-points login-based except the signup one.
+JWT.